braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/in-app_message_delivery.md

 ## Delivery semantics

 All in-app messages that a user is eligible for are delivered to the user's device on session start.
-In the case of 2 in-app messages being triggered by 1 event the in-app message with the higher priority will be shown.
+In the case of two in-app messages being triggered by one event, the in-app message with the higher priority will be shown.
 For more information about the SDK's session start semantics, read about our [session lifecycle][45].
 Upon delivery, the SDK will prefetch assets to be available immediately at trigger time, minimizing display latency.

 When a trigger event has more than one eligible in-app message associated with it, only the in-app message with the highest priority will be delivered.